 Bloat is a common issue in several large breeds of dog.
 It occurs when gas causes the stomach to become distended.

 To help avoid bloat, feed your dog several smaller meals a day.
-In addition, you can feed him at ground level and, if necessary, put his food into a slow-feed bowl.
+You can feed him at ground level and, if necessary, put his food into a slow-feed bowl.

 Sebaceous adenitis is an inflammatory skin disease that can affect Poodles.
 It can cause itching, hair loss, infections, blistering and scaling of the skin.